-What is the outlook for people who have borderline personality disorder (BPD)?
+What is the prognosis (outlook) for borderline personality disorder?

-Most of the time, borderline personality disorder (BPD) symptoms gradually decrease with age.
+Most of the time, BPD symptoms gradually decrease with age.
 Some people’s symptoms disappear in their 40s.
-With the right treatment, many people with borderline personality disorder learn to manage their symptoms and improve their quality of life.
+With the right treatment, many people with BPD learn to manage their symptoms and improve their quality of life.

 A note from Cleveland Clinic